What is Honeycomb?

 - Ice cream

 In addition to these foods, honeycomb can be used as a sweetener for tea or coffee or eaten plain as a snack.
 When you want to eat honeycomb by itself, simply drop a piece in your hot beverage and savor the sweet flavor and naturally occurring residue.
 It is no coincidence that honeycomb melts perfectly into your most-loved hot beverages.

 Benefits of Honeycomb

-Believe it or not, honeycomb is more than just a delicious food—it’s good for you too.
+Believe it or not, a piece of honeycomb is more than just a delicious food—it’s good for you too.
 So, what are the health benefits of honeycomb?
 As a smart alternative to sugar and corn syrup, the natural substance works to nourish the body while protecting your liver, gut, and immune system.
 Honeycomb is high in protein and contains several vitamins and minerals including iron, magnesium, calcium, potassium, and sodium chloride.
 Also, the pollen and honey found in the honeycomb are natural antibiotics that can help mitigate seasonal allergies.
 The fatty alcohols from honeycomb can also lower bad cholesterol and elevate good cholesterol in the body.

 Consuming honeycomb may be able to assuage some symptoms of indigestion and contribute to overall gut health.
 Both honey and honeycomb help the body retain probiotics and reduce levels of acidity in the gut area.
 Honeycomb has also been shown to assist with a healthy pH and alkaline balance, which contribute to optimal digestion.
 Additionally, eating honeycomb can aid in healthy liver function by regulating blood sugar and providing antioxidants that neutralize toxins and prevent damage.

 Raw Honeycomb from Pass the Honey